rafifiaan/sales-insight-minicourses-DA/README.md

 # 📊 Sales Insight - Mini Course (Data Analysis)

 This project is part of a data analytics mini-course.
-It focuses on **exploratory data analysis (EDA)** of a company's sales dataset, including data cleaning, visualization, and deriving insights related to order volume, product categories, customer segments, and sales performance.
+It focuses on Exploratory Data Analysis (EDA) of a company's product sales dataset, including data cleaning, visualization, and deriving insights related to order volume, product categories, customer segments, and sales performance.

+In addition to standard charts and summary insights, this notebook also includes a simple interactive dashboard built using Jupyter Notebook widgets.
+The dashboard allows users to dynamically filter sales data by deal size and instantly view changes across multiple visualizations (bar chart, line chart, and pie chart) — all within the notebook environment.

 ## ❓ Problem Statements